Jyotisingh017/Pokemon/README.md

 - User is be taken to the details page and present all the information available for that Pokémon.

-### Functionality not implemented and can be achieved:
+### Functionalities not implemented and can be achieved:
 - User should have option to choose the number of cards available per page available options are 10, 20 and 50.
 - User should be able to search through the Pokémon list using the name and abilities.